Author:: Lukasz Wrobel

 end

-As you can see, the RPNParser class is very short and this is mostly because of the magic I'll describe later on.
-The parse() method reads the input from left to right and recognizes symbols either as numbers or operators, omitting white spaces if neccessary.
+As you can see, the RPNParser class is very short and this is mostly because of the magic I’ll describe later on.
+The parse() method reads the input from left to right and recognizes symbols either as numbers or operators, omitting white spaces if necessary.
 If current symbol is a number, then it is pushed at top of the stack.
-If the symbol is an operator, like "+" or "/", two numbers are being taken from the top of the stack.
+If the symbol is an operator, like “+” or “/”, two numbers are being taken from the top of the stack.
 Then the calculation is performed and its result is pushed to the top of the stack.
 After the input is read, there should be only one element left on the stack.
 It is the value of the whole expression.

 Numbers can be expressed with or without decimal separator; minus sign is also available.
 For example, 3, 3.0, 17.6, -5 and -8.92 are valid numbers.